Addressing your personal finances need not be an overwhelming chore that’s avoided at all costs.

 Often personal finances take a back seat to the financial needs of your business.
 As you tackle the daily challenges at your organization, there may be little time and energy left to tend to your own needs, such as tax strategy, estate plans and annual budgeting tasks.
 As challenging as it can be to make the time, it's prudent to revisit your financial plans at least once a year as well as during significant milestones such as having children, getting married/divorced or when changing banks.

-Fortunately, addressing your financial plans need not be an overwhelming chore.
+Fortunately, even during these times, addressing your financial plans need not be an overwhelming chore.
 With a bit of guidance, you can get your personal finances on track and keep things current without a substantial time investment.
 The ten steps outlined below can help you get started today.

 Before you delve into planning or meet with a wealth advisor, we recommend you first spend some time assessing your financial goals.
 What do you want to accomplish?
 Who or what do you need to protect?
 Do you have the liquidity you need?
 What type of relationship would you like to have with your wealth advisor?

 Next, consider your time frame for both long- and short-term goals.
 Your time horizon will greatly influence your alternatives and the urgency of your actions.
 Finally, remember to make SMART — specific, measurable, actionable, relevant and time-based — goals.
 By doing so, you and your advisor or family member can ensure that you remain accountable to your objectives as time progresses.

 Related read: Are you investing towards your goals?

 2. Finalize your budget